mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

 > ^^com.mbeddr.mpsutil.editor.querylist^^

-You can use nodes in the editor, which aren't directly available in the current context.
+You can use nodes in the editor which aren't directly available in the current context.
 The language is more powerful than (read-only) model access (displays a string).
-You can have editor cells, which can have actions and all other normal cell features.
+You can have editor cells with actions and all other regular cell features.
-[queryListNode](http://127.0.0.1:63320/node?ref=120e1c9d-4e27-4478-b2af-b2c3bd3850b0%2Fr%3Aea4f2df6-5e5c-49de-8679-6112ec7dd9c3%28com.mbeddr.mpsutil.editor.querylist%2Fcom.mbeddr.mpsutil.editor.querylist.structure%29%2F2239254897981410197) allows accessing the surrounding context node in the editor definition (which otherwise isn't available).
+[queryListNode](http://127.0.0.1:63320/node?ref=120e1c9d-4e27-4478-b2af-b2c3bd3850b0%2Fr%3Aea4f2df6-5e5c-49de-8679-6112ec7dd9c3%28com.mbeddr.mpsutil.editor.querylist%2Fcom.mbeddr.mpsutil.editor.querylist.structure%29%2F2239254897981410197) allows accessing the surrounding context node in the editor definition (otherwise unavailable).

 !!! question "How do I fold collections returned by a query list?"

-    Surround the query list with a vertical collection and set the cell layout of the querylist (not it's content) to vertical.
+    Surround the query list with a vertical collection and set the cell layout of the query list (not its content) to vertical.

 ??? question "How do I make cells in query lists navigatable?"

-    > I'm trying to create a list of navigatable cells via query list from mpsutil.
+    > I'm creating a list of navigatable cells via a query list from mpsutil.
     >
     > The query lists query collects some nodes from my model, and I'd like to make it so that each cell produced with this query list navigates to its respective node.
     >
-    > Using the *navigatable-node* style attribute (returning `node`, the node from the query) on these cells doesn't seem to work though - ctrl+clicking them doesn't do anything.
+    > Using the *navigatable-node* style attribute (returning `node`, the node from the query) ) on these cells doesn't work, though - ctrl+clicking them doesn't do anything.
     >
     > How can I make the cells in a query list navigatable to that node?

     The `navigatable-node` style attribute won't allow you to point directly to the node from the query list's query.
-    Instead, you can use the *hyperlink-node* style attribute (also from mpsutil) to make the navigation work, and the `hyperlink-style` attribute to make it look like a regular reference:
+    Instead, you can use the *hyperlink-node* style attribute (also from mpsutil) to make the navigation work    and the `hyperlink-style` attribute to make it look like a regular reference:

     ![hyperlink node](hyperlink_node.png)